 Freesat vs Freeview - key features explained

-All new TVs come with a digital tuner built-in that will let you access free-TV channels, but if you have an older TV you'll need a set-top box.
+All new TVs come with a digital tuner built-in that will let you access free-TV channels, but if you have an older TV you'll need a PVR or set-top box.

-Other options include personal video recorders (PVRs), which allow you to record TV shows directly to the box, and internet TV boxes, which stream content from catch up and on demand services.
+PVRs are generally the preferred option, as they allow you to pause, rewind and record TV shows directly to the box.
+Internet TV boxes which stream content from catch up and on demand services are also worth considering.

 How do I get it?: You need a TV with a built-in Freesat tuner or a separate Freesat set-top box or PVR.
 Freesat boxes range from around £50 to £250 and are available from manufacturers such as Humax, Grundig, Goodmans, Logik, Bush and Manhattan.